howerj/dbcc/readme.md

 ## Bugs / To Do

+* The floating point conversion routines assume your platform is using [IEEE-754][] floats.
+If it does not, then tough.
 * A lot of the DBC file format is not dealt with:
   - Special values
   - Timeouts